Sunken Meadow State Parkway

-The parkway was first proposed in 1928 when the town of Smithtown deeded over 400 acres of land to the Long Island State Park Commission via public vote.
+The Sunken Meadow Spur Parkway was first proposed in 1928 when the Town of Smithtown deeded over 400 acres of land to the Long Island State Park Commission via public vote.
 Due to land use restrictions in Nassau County, Sunken Meadow was the first park east of New York City, because provisions for a parkway would be near impossible to build.
 Construction of the parkway commenced after the Sagtikos opened in September 1952, with the interchange at the Northern State Parkway.
-The first portion opened to traffic in November 1954 from the Northern State/Sagtikos to NY 25, with a slated completion in 1956.
-The parkway was completed in April 1957, opening on the 1st.
+The first portion opened to traffic in November 1954 from the Northern State/Sagtikos interchange to NY 25, with a slated completion in 1956.
+The parkway was completed in April 1957, opening on the 1st of that month.
 As part of the parkway opening, improvements were made to Sunken Meadow State Park, including expanded vehicle capacity and a longer boardwalk.

-In 2001, the Sunken Meadow was proposed in a study to receive a widening, which would include new bus and carpool lanes.
+As is the case with most other parkways in New York, commercial vehicles are prohibited from using the Sunken Meadow, with an exception for the portion north of NY 25A.

 Route description

-The Sunken Meadow State Parkway begins at exit 44–45 off the Northern State Parkway, a cloverleaf interchange that also serves as the northern terminus of the Sagtikos State Parkway.
+The Sunken Meadow State Parkway begins as a four-lane freeway at exit 44–45 off the Northern State Parkway, a cloverleaf interchange that also serves as the northern terminus of the Sagtikos State Parkway.
 Southbound, this interchange is designed as exit SM1.
 After the Northern State, the Sunken Meadow continues northeast on the right-of-way used by the Sagtikos, crossing through Commack.
 Passing west of Valmont Village Park, the four-lane parkway crosses under New Highway, bending northeast through Commack, becoming a divided parkway as it enters exit SM2.
 This exit, which is only served northbound, connects the Sunken Meadow to NY 454 (Veterans Memorial Highway) via Harned Road, a local street in Commack.
 The four-lane parkway continues northward through Commack, crossing under NY 454 a short distance after the interchange.
 At the overpass, the westbound entrance from NY 454 connects to the southbound Sunken Meadow.

 Immediately after crossing under NY 454, the Sunken Meadow State Parkway continues northward into exit SM3, which serves as a cloverleaf interchange with NY 25 (Jericho Turnpike).
 The four-lane parkway continues north out of the interchange, immediately entering exit SM3A, which northbound connects to County Route 14 (CR 14; Indian Head Road).
 Southbound, this interchange serves Old Indian Head Road, and is signed as part of exit SM2.
 After exit SM3A, the Sunken Meadow bends northeast, becoming a divided highway once again, crossing through Commack.
 The parkway bends north once again, crossing under Scholar Lane before paralleling Old Commack Road under Old Northport Road.
 After a bend to the northeast, the parkway enters Kings Park.